google/gapid/DEVDOC.md

 # Run gofuse with the previous directory as a target
 bazel run //cmd/gofuse -- -dir <path-to-agi-gofuse>

+# If the previous command fails to correctly guess the sub-directory under `bazel-out`,
+# please pass it with the command below.
+For example if you build on Windows, the
-# If you build with bazel build -c dbg pkg, the <path-to-bazelout> is `k8-dbg` on Linux.
+# standard <bazelout-subdir> is `x64_windows-fastbuild`.
+If you build on Linux with
+# `bazel build -c dbg pkg`, the <bazelout-subdir> is `k8-dbg`.
-bazel run //cmd/gofuse -- -dir <path-to-agi-gofuse> -bazelout <path-to-bazelout>
+bazel run //cmd/gofuse -- -dir <path-to-agi-gofuse> -bazelout <bazelout-subdir>

 # Build the package again to output the original compile-time generated files again.
 bazel build pkg